MarkAlanJones/MeadowExpressivePixels/README.md

 * JSON needs to be stored as an "embedded resource".
 It should be possible to load as a file as well.

-* Microsoft System.Text.Json nuget is used to decode the JSON, as it runs on the Meadow
+* Microsoft *System.Text.Json* nuget was used originally to decode the JSON, but it stopped working.
+So it was swapped for *LitJson*, which worked fine, but now meadow ships with a built in *MicroJson* so the latest version uses that, to reduce the footprint

 ![Expressive Pixels Logo](/ScreenShots/ExpressivePixelsSplash.png)